 With Windows 10, Microsoft took away our control of how and when Windows updates are installed: by default they are installed when they become available, whether we want them or not.

 Why would one not want to install updates right away?
 When one's computer is using a connection that's limited in bandwidth or expensive, obviously.
-This is usually not the case when connecting to a Wi-Fi at home or at work, but when you travel, you may find it necessary to use a cell data connection that's roaming, or metered, and in such case you certainly don't wan't to end up with a huge bill after Windows has downloaded a multi-megabyte update in the background without telling you.
+This is usually not the case when connecting to a Wi-Fi at home or at work, but when you travel, you may find it necessary to use a cell data connection that's roaming, or metered, and in such a case you certainly don't want to end up with a huge bill after Windows has downloaded a multi-megabyte update in the background without telling you.

-So, how to temporarily stop Windows 10 from using the bandwidth for the maintenance tasks such as Window updates?
+So, how to temporarily stop Windows 10 from using the bandwidth for the maintenance tasks such as Windows updates?
 Easy: you need to tell Windows that the connection you are using is metered, and that would stop the automatic updates over that connection.
 Specifically, the steps are as follows:

 1. Open the Start menu of Windows 10 and choose Settings: